gluonhq/scenebuilder/README.md

 ### How to build Scene Builder ###

-Scene Builder makes use of the Maven Wrapper to build and run the project.
-So there is no need to install Maven on the developers machine.
-To utilize Maven Wrapper, instead of calling `mvn`, one can run `./mvnw` on Linux or macOS or `mvnw` on Windows.
+Scene Builder uses Maven Wrapper to build and run the project.
+Run `./mvnw` on Linux or macOS and `mvnw` on Windows.

 To build the Scene Builder services, on the project's root, run: